Middle School Course Offerings

 Not NCAA Student-Athlete Approved

-Please note that OOM51A and OOM51B are separate one-semester courses.
+Please note that 02056G5.0012 and 02056G5.0022 are separate one-semester courses.
 Students must take both courses to complete a full year of Algebra 2.

 Algebra 2, Semester A, is a single-semester course designed to cultivate and periodically assess your subject-matter knowledge while strengthening your mathematical skills.
 You will begin building a solid foundation for the course by focusing on understanding how expressions and functions can model relationships.
 The course has a concentrated focus on polynomial, radical, and rational functions, so you will expand your arithmetic skills to include polynomial, radical, and rational expressions and equations.
 You will analyze the key features with tables, graphs, and equations when they are in function form.
 With consistent application of these functions throughout the duration of the course, you will understand how they can model relationships and solve real-world problems, often utilizing technology.

-Algebra 2, Semester B, is a single-semester course designed to cultivate and periodically assess your subject-matter knowledge while strengthening your mathematical skills.
+Algebra 2, Semester B, Semester B, is a single-semester course designed to cultivate and periodically assess your subject-matter knowledge while strengthening your mathematical skills.
 You will begin by studying exponential and logarithmic equations and functions, discovering relationships and ways these function types can model real-world situations.
 Expanding on your knowledge of functions, you will study how arithmetic and geometric sequences can be used to solve problems.
 You will also learn about piecewise functions and their key features, and closely compare the key features of different function types.
 This course includes lessons that focus on trigonometric functions and their features, emphasizing transformations and modeling phenomena.
 Finally, you will build your understanding of the key concepts of statistics and probability to investigate sampling techniques and make inferences from data.

 UNIT 1: Foundations of Algebra